+By Jo Anderson.
+Last Updated 27th October 2023.
+Welcome to this guide on how to claim special damages in a personal injury claim and how to get legal advice on making a claim.
 Have you sustained injuries due to someone else’s negligence?
-If so, you may be entitled to compensation.
-When you make a successful personal injury claim, the compensation is split into general damages and special damages.
+If so, you may be entitled to compensation for damages caused to you.
+When you make a successful personal injury claim for damages, the compensation is split into general damages and special damages.

 This guide will look at the differences between these two types of damages and what they compensate for.
 Suffering an injury due to someone else breaching their duty of care can have a significant impact on your daily life.